- 1 pound ground beef

 - In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in contents of one noodle seasoning packet; set aside and keep warm.

 - Break the noodles; place in a large saucepan.
 Add the contents of second seasoning packet, vegetables, water, soy sauce and ginger.
 Bring to a boil.
-Reduce heat; cover and simmer for 6-10 minutes or until vegetables and noodles are tender.
-Stir in beef and onions.
+Reduce heat; cover and simmer for 6-10 minutes or until vegetables and noodles are tender. stir in the beef and onions.
 Yield: 4-6 servings.

 Reviews forAsian Beef Noodle Toss